nanocosmos/docs/docs/nanomeet/introduction.md

 Read our [developers documentation](api)

+### Customization

+You are able to customize your nanoMeet room using your own branding!
+Read more [here](#nanomeetinitconfig--promisesuccesserror).

 ### Roles

 There are two main Roles

-- Moderator: Is able to create invite tokens for participants and moderators, start live streams and customize the nanoMeet room.
+- **Moderator**: Is able to create invite tokens for participants and moderators, start live streams and customize the nanoMeet room.
-- Participant: Is able to join a nanoMeet room.
+- **Participant**: Is able to join a nanoMeet room.

 ## Support